martincostello/github-automation/README.md

 configured GitHub Personal Access Token (PAT) and shows which .NET SDK versions are used by the default branch of each of the repositories and whether that version is the latest official release.

+### Is .NET Change Available?

+The [is-dotnet-change-available][is-dotnet-change-available] workflow is run manually to determine whether the changes from a pull request to a .NET repository have flowed into a daily build of the .NET SDK from the [dotnet/installer][dotnet-installer] repository.

 ### Issue Metrics